What is the Irritection® Assay System?

-- Irritection data may be obtained in as little as 5 hours, versus the standard 2-3 weeks required for in vivo studies.
+- Irritection® results may be obtained in as little as 1 day, versus the standard of several weeks required for in vivo studies.
 Rapid results provide quicker feedback on formulation changes and significantly decrease product development times.

 - A membrane disc that permits controlled delivery of the test material to a reagent solution and;

 - A proprietary reagent solution that is composed of proteins, glycoproteins, lipids and low molecular weight components that self-associate to form a complex macromolecular matrix.

 Controlled mixing of the test material and the reagent solution during the assay incubation period promotes protein denaturation and disaggregation of the macromolecular matrix.
 The changes in protein structure that are induced by the test material may be readily quantitated by measuring the resulting changes in turbidity (OD405) of the reagent solution.

 Comparison of these optical density measurements to those produced by standard chemical irritants permits calculation of an “irritancy score” that has been shown to be directly related to the potential corneal irritancy of the test material.

 Chemicals that cause dermal irritation are known to induce alterations in the structure of keratin, collagen and other dermal proteins.
 The Dermal Irritection® Assay System is an in vitro test that mimics these biochemical phenomena.